 Feedback tools also have an expiration date: Each complaint management tool should move with the times and be adapted to the needs of the customer.
 Modern feedback signals to the customer that a company is up-to-date and attaches importance to a professional customer dialogue.

-This benefits not only the current customer, but also all future customers.
+This benefits not only the current customer but also all future customers.
 If the company was able to find a solution to this issue, customer satisfaction usually increases.
 The relationship with the customer gains depth and trust.
-In this way, dissatisfied customers can develop into particularly loyal customers who, as a multiplier, report positively on the company and its solution.
+In this way, dissatisfied customers can develop into particularly loyal customers who, like a multiplier, report positively on the company and its solution.

 Successful complaint management can thus also contribute to the achievement of the company's goals and increase the company's success, as it…

 Complaint management is quality management.
 It should thus be anchored in the corporate culture and supported by corporate management as part of marketing.

 Complaints can pop up out of nowhere and wreak havoc in a company.
 Speed and flexibility are required in order to survive the ensuing thunderstorm as unscathed as possible.
 The most effective way to increase customer satisfaction is to respond quickly to complaints.
 To help the sun shine again as quickly as possible after a shitstorm, many feedback tools offer the possibility to respond to complaints in real time.
 Responsible employees receive messages directly on their smartphone or as a pop-up message on the desktop – assuming contact persons and responsibilities have been clearly defined in advance.
 In this way, they can immediately rectify defects or inform the customer about the further course of action.

 Inform, But Not Too Much